Walmart shooting victim’s mom: Gunman threatened daughter

 Mosley had worked at the southwestern Indiana store until he was fired last year after being charged with four misdemeanor counts of battery in May 2022 for attacking four co-workers, Evansville police said Friday.

 A probable cause affidavit in that case states Mosley told police he had issues with people at work and “lost control.”
-A man who was one of those victims told police that before the attack that Mosley was “mad at him” because the man told Mosley he had no romantic interest in him, according to the affidavit.
+A man who was one of those victims told police that before the attack Mosley was “mad at him” because he told Mosley he had no romantic interest in him, according to the affidavit.

 Couch said her daughter has life-threatening injuries after being shot in the head but described her daughter as “very strong.
 Strong-willed, strong-headed.”
-She said Cook was surrounded by the people who love her at an Indianapolis hospital but is frightened.
+She said Cook is surrounded by loved ones at an Indianapolis hospital but is frightened.

 “My little girl, laying up here, wondering if she’s even going to wake up.
 She’s scared to go to sleep because she’s scared that she’s not going to wake up,” Couch said.

 Sgt.
-Anna Gray with Evansville police said Friday that the shooting victim was in stable condition after being taken by helicopter to an Indianapolis hospital.
-She said Saturday that police did not have an updated condition on the woman.
+Anna Gray with Evansville police said Friday that the woman was in stable condition after being taken by helicopter to the hospital in Indianapolis.
+She said Saturday that police did not have an update on her condition.

 Walmart said in a statement on Saturday that the store has not reopened.